 Over the last few months, we’ve seen a shift in Oracle behavior.
-They appear to be moving away from the official “hard audit” and more to a “soft audit” approach.
-Make no mistake: these are all audits and your IT budget can be torched in either scenario.
+They appear to be accelerating and expanding the use of “soft audits” as a way to move you to Oracle cloud and Oracle Java.
+Soft audits can be employed by Oracle sales or Oracle’s LMS/SIA/GLAS audit teams.
+Make no mistake: whether it’s an official audit or a “soft audit,” the risks are the same.
+These are all real audits and your IT budget can be torched in either scenario.

-A “hard audit” or “official audit” is when you get an official notification from Oracle that they are exercising their contractual rights to audit your use of their software.
+An “official audit” is when you get a notification from Oracle that they are exercising their contractual rights to audit your use of their software or cloud services.
 A “soft audit” is basically everything else.

 Soft audits occur when Oracle offers to “help” you with your ULA certification.
 Or when you approach Oracle and ask for help managing your licenses.
 Soft audits can occur when you give your information to your Oracle consultants or sales people, and they pass it on to Oracle’s audit team.
 We’ve even seen Oracle sales people conduct soft audits when they tell clients they are out of compliance because they are using Oracle on VMware, or they made an acquisition and their new company can’t use the software.
+Oracle Java sales people have been employing soft audits for some time now.
 Soft audits come in many shapes and sizes and they are increasing.

-Recently, the two biggest sources of soft audits have been originating from companies at the end of their ULA, and for companies moving to the cloud.
-In both cases, Oracle’s auditors are offering “free” help.
+Recently, the three biggest sources of soft audits have been originating from companies at the end of their ULA, for companies moving to the cloud, and for companies using Oracle Java.
+In these cases, Oracle’s auditors and sales people are offering “free” help.
 Again, nothing is really free.
 In these engagements you pay big time.

 Who is conducting these soft audits?